karatelabs/karate/README.md

 </configuration>
 ```
 You can change the `com.intuit.karate` logger level to `INFO` to reduce the amount of logging.
 When the level is `DEBUG` the entire request and response payloads are logged.
+If you use the above config, logs will be captured in `target/karate.log`.

 # Configuration
 > You can skip this section and jump straight to the [Syntax Guide](#syntax-guide) if you are in a hurry to get started with Karate.
 Things will work even if the `karate-config.js` file is not present.